vmsilvamolina/vmsilvamolina.github.io/_posts/2020/2020-07-23-powershell-module-functions.md

 On the other hand, if you prefer to get all the Azure modules is required run:

 {% highlight posh%}
 Install-Module -Name Az
 {% endhighlight %}

 Easy right?
-Now we let’s take a look at the cmdlets that are part of this module, so will execute:
+Now we let's take a look at the cmdlets that are part of this module, so will execute:

 {% highlight posh%}
 Get-Command -Module Az.Functions
 {% endhighlight %}

 Perfect!
 There are a lot of commands to work with Azure Functions from the comfort of the command line...